Skip to main content

 Two combinations you'll see:

 1. One pod per rail.
 Each rail has its own pod.
-Pod 0 = all rail 0 leaves and their spines.
-Job runs across "pods" but each pod is one rail.
-Simplifies operations.
+Pod 0 = all Rail 0 leaves and their spines.
+The "pod" boundary and the "rail" boundary are the same line.
+Simplifies operations — drain a pod, drain a rail, same thing.

 2. Rails span multiple pods.
-Rail 0 has multiple sub-pods, connected through a super-spine.
-More common at very large scale.
+Rail 0 has multiple sub-pods, stitched through a super-spine.
+More common at very large scale (10K+ GPUs) where one pod can't hold the whole rail.